Improved Graph Clustering: The Generalized Stochastic Blockmodel

-In the next two sections, we describe our algorithm and provide performance guarantees under the semi-random \gpp.
+In the next section, we provide performance guarantees for our algorithm under the semi-random \gpp.
 This implies guarantees for all the special cases above.
 We provide a detailed comparison with literature after presenting our results.